 The main function of this global point of entry is to solve the long-standing, fundamental data access problem, namely, that it can be confusing and time consuming to find data, assessment products, and background information relevant to a particular question or issue.
 By providing a direct connection to the individual theme-based web portals, this global entry point will also provide organized access to a broad range of relevant databases and websites maintained by other entities.
-For example, the Safe to Drink web portal provides a link to the GeoTracker / GAMA program website, the Safe to Swim web portal to Heal the Bay's beach report card website, and the Safe to Eat Fish and Shellfish portal to the website of the Office of Environmental Health Hazard Assessment (OEHHA), in addition to a large number of additional state, federal, and NGO websites and databases.
+For example, the Safe to Drink web portal provides a link to the GeoTracker GAMA program website (and shortly will also include DTSC's EnviroStor system), the Safe to Swim web portal to Heal the Bay's beach report card website, and the Safe to Eat Fish and Shellfish portal to the fish consumption advisory website of the Office of Environmental Health Hazard Assessment (OEHHA), in addition to a large number of additional state, federal, and NGO websites and databases.

-Figure 2.
-The Monitoring Council's global point of entry to monitoring and assessment information for all theme-based web portals.
-[Replace with current version]
+Figure 3.
+The Monitoring Council's global point of entry to monitoring and assessment information for all theme-based web portals